touqeeranjum/PowerCLI/README.md

 # vLABVMwareNetworks File
 This is the configured networks file to be imported in Workstation 15.5.1 build-15018445

-* Networks
 * 6 Networks: Management, NFS, iSCSI, vSAN, vMotion, FaultTolerance
 * Windows Server has 3 NIC for Management, NFS, and iSCSI
 * vCenter NIC is on Management network
 * All ESXi Hosts have:
   * 1 NIC for Management
   * 1 NIC for NFS
 * Any 2 ESXi hosts have 1 NIC for iSCSI each
 * Remaining 3 ESXI hosts each have 1 NIC for vSAN, 1 NIC for vMotion, and 1 NIC for FaultTolerance

 # Storage
 * All 5 ESXi hosts have access to NFS storage